Anthony-Calderaro/calderarrow/posts/contact.md

 ## Contact

 Generally speaking, email is the best way to reach me.
 I avoid social media as much as possible.
-It's the 21st century cigarette.
+It's the modern day cigarette.

-I actually love email.
-It is simple, ubiquitous, and asynchronous.
+Email is simple, ubiquitous, and asynchronous.
 If you want to chat, consider this an open invitation to reach out to me at my student email address going strong since 2011: Anthonyj@gwu.edu.

-Please direct any trolling, flame bait, spam, or general hate to [corporate]().

 ---

-If you're looking for my resume, click [here]() for a PDF and [here]() for markdown.
+If you're looking for my resume, [click here.](/writings/resume)